Find Affordable College Courses

 $28,375 Average Tuition & Fees

-Stony Brook University ranked #6 on this year’s Best Value Astronomy & Astrophysics Schools in the Middle Atlantic Region list.
-Located in the suburb of Stony Brook, SUNY Stony Brook is a public school with a fairly large student population.
+Stony Brook University came in at #6 in this year’s edition of the Best Value Astronomy & Astrophysics Schools in the Middle Atlantic Region ranking.
+Located in the suburb of Stony Brook, SUNY Stony Brook is a public college with a very large student population.

 Out-of-state tuition fees for undergraduate students at SUNY Stony Brook are $28,375 per year.